 “Mindfulness is about being fully awake in our lives.
 It is about perceiving the exquisite vividness of each moment.
 We also gain immediate access to our own powerful inner resources for insight, transformation, and healing.” – Jon Kabat-Zinn

-Mindfulness has been at the core of our program here at Green Mountain at Fox Run since our inception over 40 years ago.
+Mindfulness has been at the core of our program here at Green Mountain at Fox Run since our inception 45 years ago.
 Over the years, we’ve heard a lot of confusion about what mindfulness really means – and how to eat, exercise, and well, live more mindfully.

 That’s why we are so pleased to announce our upcoming weekend program: Mindfulness for Women Who Struggle With Weight.
 But first, we want to dispel some myths about mindfulness and weight loss.